Frustration free gapless Hamiltonians for Matrix Product States: Properties of the uncle Hamiltonian

 \begin{theorem} The spectrum of the uncle Hamiltonian $H'_P$ in the thermodynamic limit is the whole positive real line for almost every perturbation $P$. \end{theorem}

 \begin{proof} The set of finite sums of any sequence of real numbers tending to 0 is dense in $\R^+$.
 Since there exists a sequence of elements in $\sigma(H'_\w)$ tending to 0 --as it can be deduced from Theorem \ref{thm:limitunclegapless}-- and any finite sum of these elements lies also in $\sigma(H'_\w)$, which is closed, this last spectrum must be equal to $\R^+$.
-Therefore the spectrum of $H'_P$ is the whole positive real line.
+Therefore the spectrum of $H'_P$ is the whole positive real line in the thermodynamic limit.

 \end{proof}